 The Lions Cavalcade for Diabetes Awareness committee has raised in excess of \$ 600.000.00 from Lions Clubs and Private donations to support the Traveling Diabetes Resource Program and Vans operated by Diabetes Canada (Alberta/NWT), which are used to promote this program throughout the Province and NWT since its inception.
-Each year the total donations will grow with donations from Lions Clubs.

-Information above is from the Lions Cavalcade website.
+Information above are from the Lions Cavalcade website.

-MD37 LIONS FYF BANK HISTORY
+MD37 LIONS EYE BANK HISTORY